-How you can help yourself in an Emergency situation
+How you can help yourself before an Emergency situation occurs

-1. Keep a listing of medical information on your refrigerator.
+Keep a list of medical information on your refrigerator:

 Keep and know how to use a Fire Extinguisher.